MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

   * [`pg_catalog`](#pg_catalog), which presents the data in `mz_catalog` in
     the format used by PostgreSQL.

+  * [`information_schema`](#information_schema), which presents the data in `mz_catalog` in the format used by the SQL standard's information_schema.

-These schemas contain sources, tables, and views that expose metadata like:
+These schemas contain sources, tables, and views that expose different types of metadata.

-  * Descriptions of each database, schema, source, table, view, sink, and index in the system.

-  * Descriptions of all running dataflows.

-  * Metrics about dataflow execution.

-Whenever possible, applications should prefer to query `mz_catalog` over `pg_catalog`.
-The mapping between Materialize concepts and PostgreSQL concepts is not one-to-one, and so the data in `pg_catalog` cannot accurately represent the particulars of Materialize.
+Whenever possible, applications should prefer to query `mz_catalog` over `pg_catalog` or `information_schema`.
+The mapping between Materialize concepts and PostgreSQL concepts is not one-to-one, and so the data in `pg_catalog` and `information_schema` cannot accurately represent the particulars of Materialize.

 ## `mz_catalog`

-The following sections describe the available objects in the `mz_catalog` schema.
+The following sections describe the available relations in the `mz_catalog` schema.
+The `mz_catalog` schemas can be classified into two categories:

+  * [Object properties](#object-properties), which contain metadata about objects within the Materialize instance.
+This incudes descriptions of each database, schema, source, table, view, sink, and index in the system.

+  * [Dataflow properties](#dataflow-properties), which contains metadata about the Materialize instance's dataflows.
+This includes both descriptions and metrics.
+    These relations can be useful for understanding and debugging Materialize’s performance.

+### Object Properties
 ### `mz_array_types`

 The `mz_array_types` table contains a row for each array type in the system.